Skip to main contentSkip to main content

 Abu DhabiP10P92

-Esteban Ocon's 2020 Formula 1 season was a critical re-entry into the sport following a year on the sidelines, defined by a challenging adaptation period at Renault and a breakthrough maiden podium finish.
+Esteban Ocon's 2020 Formula 1 season with Renault was a critical re-entry into the sport after a year on the sidelines, defined by a consistent, if sometimes challenging, adaptation to the R.S.20 and a breakthrough podium finish.

 Going in